-Counter-Pressing Explained: 7 Principles That Win the Ball Back Fast
+What Is Counter-Pressing?
+7 Principles That Win the Ball Back

 If you’re building your fundamentals, start with the main hub: Football Tactics.

-Counter-pressing is a coordinated press in the first seconds after possession loss.
-It’s not “running at the ball” and it’s not a permanent high press (Learn about High Press in this guide).
+Counter-pressing is a coordinated press after possession loss in the first seconds.
+It’s not “running at the ball” and It’s not a permanent high press.
 It’s a short, aggressive window where your team uses proximity, numbers, and angles to trap the opponent before they can escape.

 Counter-pressing operates within the same laws that govern all defensive actions, particularly around challenges, pressing distance, and fouls, as defined in the official Laws of the Game by the International Football Association Board.